firebloomdev/char-controller/README.md

-my char controller that works
+my char controller that works for godot